yProv4ML

 labelstringRequired.
 The label of the dataset

 The function logs the dataset in the current experiment.
 The dataset can be a DataLoader, a Subset, or a Dataset class from pytorch.
+Parameters which are logged include batch size, number of workers, whether the dataset is shuffled, the number of batches and the number of total samples.

 Provenance Collection Creation